alexeygrigorev/workshops/temporal.io/README.md

 ## Setting Up Elasticsearch

-Now let's store transcripts in Elasticsearch.
+Now let's store the transcripts in Elasticsearch.

 Run Elasticsearch in Docker: